 Key Takeaways

-• Apply light, consistent tension while reeling the line onto the spool.
+- Apply light and consistent tension while reeling the Line onto the spool.

 Gather Necessary Tools